 Reticulated electricity arrived at The Basin in 1939.
 First to receive supply was Mr. A. Beaumont and Mr. R. Simpson of Glen Elbourne.
 Gradually the service was extended to many parts of The Basin, but it was left to Cr.
-Guy Turner, helped by Mr. F. Perry, to finally get power to "The Ravine".
+Guy Turner, assisted by Mr. F. Perry, to finally get power to the area known as "The Ravine".